 Clear Your Mind Of Rumors

-One of the worst parts about deferred recruitment is that rumors are literally everywhere.
-The semester you have to get acquainted with school and Greek life also breeds rumors about certain sororities that just aren’t true.
+One of the worst parts about deferred recruitment is that rumors are everywhere.
+The semester you have to get acquainted with the school, and Greek life also breeds rumors about certain sororities that aren’t true.
 Before you go into recruitment, clear your mind of any rumors you have about the sororities on your campus, and go into every room with an open mind.